 Freshmen in the College of Letters & Science should complete a profile in UWM’s scholarship portal to be considered for a vareity of scholarships.
 Log into the scholarship portal, answer the questions posed, and upload a copy of your high school transcript.
 An unofficial copy of your transcript is acceptable.
 All high school students with a 3.5 GPA or higher and a standardized test score in the 75th percentile or higher are encouraged to create a scholarship profile.

 The New Directions Scholarship is our largest freshman scholarship.
-This is a four-year renewable scholarship valued between $1,000 and $3,500 per year.
-The Tom and scores correlate to UWM credits.
-The Jan and Tom Montiegel Scholarship Scholarship is also a four-year renewable scholarship valued at $2,000 per year.
+This is a four-year renewable scholarship valued between $1,000 and $3,000 per year.
+TThe Jan and Tom Montiegel Scholarship Scholarship is also a four-year renewable scholarship valued at up to $2,000 per year.

-During the New Freshman Orientation process, you will schedule a 1:1 virtual appointment (phone or video conference) with an L&S advisor.
-During this meeting you will be guided through selecting your courses and registering for the spring semester.
+After attending your New Student Orientation day, you will have an individual meeting with an L&S advisor.
+You will receive directions on scheduling your appointment just before orientation.
+During your advising appointment, you will be guided through selecting your courses and registering for the fall semester.
 You also will have an opportunity to ask questions about degree requirements, your major, and any other academic concerns you may have.
 We look forward to meeting you soon!

 Contact Us / Ask Us Questions